Vegan cashew cheese that is sliceable and perfect for a vegan cheese board! Full flavored, authentic looking and quick and easy to make too!

-But then you boil up a cup of water with agar agar powder on the stove, let that boil for a minute then pour that mix into your cashew cheese sauce (conveniently still in the blender) blend it up again and then pour it all out into your dish to set.
+But then you boil up a cup of water with agar agar powder on the stove, let that boil for a minute and then pour that mix into your cashew cheese sauce (conveniently still in the blender) blend it up again and then pour it all out into your dish to set.

-The water and agar powder dilute the spiciness of the cheese and while setting it also dilutes it a bit so you have to start off strong to end up with perfectly spiced cashew cheese!
+The water and agar powder dilute the spiciness of the cheese and while setting it also dilutes it a bit so you have to start off strong to end up with perfectly spiced cashew cheese.

-It’s perfect for a vegan cheese board with some red grapes, jams, maybe some mixed salted nuts and a selection of crackers (and maybe some wine too!).
+It’s perfect for a vegan cheese board with some red grapes, jams, maybe some mixed salted nuts and a selection of crackers (and maybe some wine too).

-And let me just say, a slice of this on a cracker with some mixed fruit jam on top (but any jam would be awesome) was like the best thing ever!
-Jaye and I were in heaven!
+And let me just say, a slice of this on a cracker with some mixed fruit jam on top – but any jam would be awesome – was like the best thing ever.
+Jaye and I were in heaven.
 And we can’t wait to show it off to our guests next week.

 This recipe is quick and easy and one of the things that makes it so quick is that you don’t need to soak the cashews first.
 You can just go right in and blend them up.